 Here’s where the “air” bit of the controller comes in: by holding your hand on the effect pad them moving your hand closer or further away from the sensor top middle of the unit, you can alter the second parameter.
 This allows you to intensify the effect.

-It's quite good fun but would be great if there was a filter, which as I say there isn't; filter is the biggest "effect" by far for many DJs, and also the one it would be most fun to progressively alter using your hand.
-Alas it's not to be.
+It’s quite good fun but would be great if there was a filter, which as I say there isn’t; filter is the biggest “effect” by far for many DJs, and also the one it would be the most fun to progressively alter using your hand.
+Alas, it’s not to be.

 This is a crazy – and good – thing to see on any DJ controller, never mind an entry-level one: a four-part step sequencer.
 A step sequencer lets you program a few bars of beats using samples – in this case, either the four samples you sliced from your current tune, four you’ve added yourself, or the four supplied (basic drums, one of which – the snare sound – is badly sampled and doesn’t kick in right away due to a bit of silence at the beginning of it).

 Once you have your sounds, you click the beats you want the samples to play on, and there you have an instant drum loop.
 It’s a great little feature and would allow you to instantly add breakdowns and loops to tracks, remixing on the fly.
 Top marks for this little addition.

 There are more features I haven’t gone into, but that’s the main stuff.
 Some other little things: I liked the fact that the software tries to offer up compatibility information in your music library to help you choose the next tune; that it auto colour codes your genres for you; and that it changes the waveform background colour to show you’re on the beat (compensating slightly for the lack of parallel waveform).

 While overall this hardware/software combo far from the easiest to use, the more you scratch the surface the more you see stuff that the designers want you to have fun with.